gearglow/ReptiliaWithATwist/The List.md

 ## Summary

 Harry is a trans girl, and ends up in the Afterlife (which looks suspiciously like The Good Place).
-The usual Reptilia28 challenge ensues, with a twist or two.
+The usual Reptilia28 Don't Fear the Reaper challenge ensues, with a twist or two.

-### Reptilia28 Challenge Details
+### Reptilia28 Don't Fear the Reaper Challenge Details

 > Harry is killed at 17 during the fight with Voldemort.
 He's sent to his Death's office (explained later) and finds out that this isn't the first time that this has happened.
 >